diviyank/scyllaft/README.md

 Otherwise the error may be raised or parameter may not be placed in query correctly.
 This happens, because scylla makes all parameters in query lowercase.

-The scyllapy makes all parameters lowercase, but you may run into problems, if you use multiple parameters that differ only in cases of some letters.
+The scyllaft makes all parameters lowercase, but you may run into problems, if you use multiple parameters that differ only in cases of some letters.